 The view of the massive brick mills is the first place visitors encounter the scene of Lowell as America’s most significant planned industrial city.
 Nearby Swamp Locks, one of most distinctive features in the city, was named after the wetlands that were formed by the confluence of canal segments.

-The adjacent Utopian Park has shown its potential with nighttime events (food trucks, performers, and more) organized by Made in Lowell.
-On September 1, 2016, the Lowell Heritage Partnership, City officials, and community collaborators produced a spectacular one-night lighting display complete with entertainment, food trucks, and artwork that reinforced the site’s potential.
+On September 1, 2016, the Lowell Waterways Vitality Initiative, Lowell Heritage Partnership, City officials, and community collaborators produced a spectacular one-night lighting display of the Swamp Locks complete with entertainment, food trucks, and artwork that reinforced the site’s potential.